 - The service is a limited resource and will be targeted efficiently and strategically to be most effective in its aims and outcomes.
 Primarily, this is to support students in accessing their education by reducing stress and anxiety.
 Students approaching key examinations will be prioritised.

-- Additional professional services are available for referral in cases of high need and the CAF process will be actioned where student welfare is impacted significantly by multiple factors.
+- Additional professional services are available for referral in cases of high need, such as CAMHS and the early help assessment will be actioned where student welfare is impacted significantly by multiple factors.

 Referrals to the Counselling service